kaktusas2598/Villain/README.md

      in a single texture before drawing
  * Finish refactoring/porting StateParser class from Vigilant engine!
  * Look into implementing ObjectLayer class for Tiled Maps, this way we could maybe utilise Box2D..
- * Possibly refactor Logger class to be a wrapper for spdlog
  * Fix Engine on Windows:
    - NuklearUI sometimes not compiling
    - C++ filesystem module not compiling